dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-1.md

 }
 ```

-This is just an example, your base URL may be different and the way how you handle the different page URLs may also be different, the page number could be in the query params instead of being part of the path.
+This is just an example, your base URL may be different and the way you handle the different page URLs may also be different, the page number could be in the query params instead of being part of the path.
 I hope I can leave that up to you - you can use the code above for your reference.

 ---